Deep, Deep Learning with BART: Results

 \subsection{Computational Performance}

-Training a neural network is a computationally demanding task, making the training time a possible bottleneck for the application of neural networks in MRI reconstructions.
-To compare the computational performance of our implementation with those based on TensorFlow\footnote{VarNet: \url{https://github.com/VLOGroup/mri-variationalnetwork}, Commit: 653630b; MoDL: \url{https://github.com/hkaggarwal/modl}, Commit: 428ef84}, we measured the training and inference time of MoDL and VarNet on four different NVIDIA GPUs for all implementations.
-We use a version of TensorFlow 1.15 maintained by NVIDIA to support newer GPUs \footnote{https://github.com/NVIDIA/tensorflow} with cuBLAS 11.7, and cuFFT 10.6, cuDNN 8.3.
-For VarNet we also measured the training time using the prior implementation\footnote{\url{https://github.com/VLOGroup/mri-variationalnetwork}, Commit: 4b6855f} based on TensorFlow-ICG\footnote{https://github.com/VLOGroup/tensorflow-icg; CUDA 8.0; cuDNN 7.0}.
-The training time of BART was measure using one and two GPUs once with CUDA 11.2, cuDNN 8.3 and the use of non-deterministic algorithm and once without cuDNN and only using deterministic algorithms.
-All model parameters were chosen as described above except the number of unrolled iterations of MoDL which had to be reduced to $T=5$ to fit in the 12 GB GPU memory with a batch size of $N_\mathrm{b}=10$.
+We compared the BART and the TensorFlow\footnote{VarNet: \url{https://github.com/VLOGroup/mri-variationalnetwork}, Commit: 653630b; MoDL: \url{https://github.com/hkaggarwal/modl}, Commit: 428ef84} implementations of MoDL and VarNet in terms of training time, inference time, and memory consumption on four different Nvidia GPUs, i.e. A100-SXM-80GB, Tesla V100-SXM2-32G, TITAN Xp (12GB) and GTX TITAN X (12GB).
+We use TensorFlow 1.15 maintained by NVIDIA to support current GPUs \footnote{https://github.com/NVIDIA/tensorflow} with cuBLAS 11.7, and cuFFT 10.6, cuDNN 8.3.
+For VarNet we also experimented with the implementation\footnote{\url{https://github.com/VLOGroup/mri-variationalnetwork}, Commit: 4b6855f} based on TensorFlow-ICG\footnote{https://github.com/VLOGroup/tensorflow-icg; CUDA 8.0; cuDNN 7.0}.
+The training time of BART was measured in two settings: once with CUDA 11.2, cuDNN 8.3 and the use of non-deterministic algorithm and once without cuDNN and only using deterministic algorithms.
+All network parameters were chosen as described before except the number of unrolled iterations of MoDL which was reduced to $T=5$ to fit in 12 GB GPU memory.
 For MoDL, only the time for the second part of the two-step training has been measured.
 The results are presented in \figref{fig:timing}.
-The network block of MoDL is not distributed to multiple GPUs since the batch-normalization makes slices in one batch depend on each other.
-On the older GPUs MoDL still benefits from the parallelization of the data-consistency block.
-VarNet is fully parallelized over the two GPUs such that training time is almost halved by doubling the number of GPUs.
+In general, the computation time of the BART and TensorFlow implementations are comparable, however, TensorFlow performs better on the older GeForce GTX TITAN X GPU.
+BART's implementation of VarNet is distributed to two GPUs by stacking two versions of the network each associated to the respective GPU along the batch dimension (c.f.
+Supporting Information \figref{supfig:multi_gpu}).
+The overhead due to multi-GPU synchronization is minimal resulting in a training time reduced by 47\% to 49\% depending on the GPU.
+Batch-normalization used by MoDL requires inter-batch synchronization such that only the data-consistency blocks are distributed to multiple GPUs reducing the benefit of multiple GPUs.
 The inference time was measured on the respective evaluation datasets.
 To reduce the bias due to different pre-processing procedures on the CPU in the respective implementations, we also measured the total execution time of GPU kernels using NVIDIA Nsight Systems.
 In general, the BART implementations achieve similar performance to the TensorFlow implementations.